 This Amazing Baked Ham is the tastiest and easiest main course you could make for any special occasion or holiday.
-It’s always a crowd pleaser and makes Easter or Christmas dinner extra special with no muss or fuss.
+It’s always a crowd-pleaser and makes Easter or Christmas dinner extra special with no muss or fuss.

 I love a good baked ham and the older I get, the more I appreciate it because it’s probably the easiest main course you could make.
-If you’re busy during the holidays (or in every day life) and need a nice dinner option, choose ham.
+If you’re busy during the holidays (or in everyday life) and need a nice dinner option, choose ham.
 It’s really hard to mess up and always comes out deliciously.

 I always buy a cooked, bone-in spiral ham because most of the work is already done for me.
 Plus around Easter or Christmas, they tend to go on sale.
-I love the Kirkland Signature hams from Costco because the flavor and price can’t be beat.
+I love the Kirkland Signature hams from Costco because the flavor and price can’t be beaten.
 But taking a few extra steps while baking your ham can bring it from good to great.

-How to bake a Ham:
+How to Bake a Ham

 Bake your ham at a lower temperature for a longer period of time.
 Again, you’re just heating it through so you can serve it with dinner.
 Generally, you will bake at 275 degrees for 12-15 minutes per pound.
 Most hams come with baking directions which you can follow, but most will fall within these guidelines.

-- Perfect Mashed Potatoes
+- Perfect Roast Turkey

 Amazing Baked Ham

 - 10 lb bone-in spiral ham

 - ham glaze

-Preheat oven to 275 degrees.
+- Preheat oven to 275 degrees.
 Unwrap ham and place face down in roasting or baking dish.
 Cover well with foil.

-Bake 12-15 minutes per pound (or cook according to specific package directions).
+- Bake 12-15 minutes per pound (or cook according to specific package directions).
 Baste 1-2 times through cooking with ham juices that have accumulated in the bottom of the pan.
 Be sure to separate the slices as you baste.
 This ensures ham will stay moist.

-Once ham is done cooking, brush generously with glaze (on all sides and between slices).
+- Once the ham is done cooking, brush generously with glaze (on all sides and between slices).
 Bake or broil to caramelize.
 Remove ham from oven and cover with foil to rest 10-15 minutes.
 Carve and serve.